Deanna Troi: Depiction

 Deanna Troi was born on March 29, 2336, near Lake El-Nar, Betazed.
-Troi’s parents are Betazoid Ambassador Lwaxana Troi (portrayed by Majel Barrett) and deceased human Starfleet officer Lt.
+Troi's parents are Betazoid Ambassador Lwaxana Troi (portrayed by Majel Barrett) and deceased human Starfleet officer Lt.
 Ian Andrew Troi (portrayed by Amick Byram).
-An older sister, Kestra, died in a drowning accident during Troi’s infancy.
+An older sister, Kestra, died in a drowning accident during Troi's infancy.
 Although Deanna Troi has little exposure to Earth culture, she attended Starfleet Academy from 2355 to 2359, as well as the University of Betazed, and earned an advanced degree in psychology.
+As part of Betazoid aristocratic culture, Deanna, like her mother, is a Daughter of the Fifth House.

 Deanna Troi serves as the ship's counselor aboard the Starfleet starships USS Enterprise (NCC-1701-D) and Enterprise-E under the command of Captain Jean-Luc Picard.
-In Star Trek: Nemesis, Troi leaves the Enterprise with her new husband William Riker, who has just been promoted to captain of the USS Titan.
+In Star Trek: Nemesis, Troi leaves the Enterprise with her new husband, William Riker, who has just been promoted to captain of the USS Titan.

-Troi's empathic abilities prove key to main shows, and other popular areas are her relationships and sexuality.
-In "The Child", she gives birth to an alien child.
+Troi's empathic abilities prove key to the main shows, and other popular areas are her relationships and sexuality.
+In "The Child," she gives birth to an alien child.

 The Betazoid race has telepathic abilities.
-Due to her half-human heritage, Troi has only partial telepathic abilities, and as a result, is more of an empath with clairsentience.
-In Star Trek: Nemesis, Troi has expanded her empathic abilities, as she is able to connect to another psychic and follow that empathic bond to its source.
+Due to her half-human heritage, Troi has only partial telepathic abilities and, as a result, is more of an empath with clairsentience.
+In Star Trek: Nemesis, Troi has expanded her empathic abilities; she is able to connect to another psychic and follow that empathic bond to its source.
 In this instance, her ability enables Enterprise-E to target and hit the Romulan vessel Scimitar, despite the fact that it is cloaked.
 She is also able to communicate telepathically with her mother and other telepathic Betazoids or races with sufficient aptitude.
-Several species are resistant to the telepathy and empathy of Betazoids, such as the Ferengi, the Breen, and the Ulians.
+Several species are resistant to the telepathy and empathy of Betazoids, such as the Ferengi, the Breen and the Ulians.

-Early in the series, Troi finds herself working with a former lover, the newly assigned first officer to USS Enterprise, Commander William Riker.
-In season one, she meets a potential spouse in "Haven".
-In later episodes, Troi has romantic involvements with several others, including a brief relationship with Klingon Starfleet officer Lieutenant Worf.
-A major exploration of their relationship begins with "Parallels", in which Worf encounters parallel universes where they are married with children.
+Early in the series, Troi finds herself working with a former lover, the newly assigned first officer of the USS Enterprise, Commander William Riker.
+In season one, she meets a potential spouse in "Haven," In later episodes, Troi has romantic involvements with several others, including a brief relationship with Klingon Starfleet officer Lieutenant Worf.
+A major exploration of their relationship begins with "Parallels," in which Worf encounters parallel universes where they are married with children.
 Another episode that explores a Troi-Worf relationship is "Eye of the Beholder".
 However, in both cases, they are not revealed to be dating aboard the "real" ship, although both episodes are oriented towards exploring this concept.
-In "All Good Things...", the beginnings of real-world relationship are briefly explored, though this is abruptly dropped as Worf explores other love interests in Star Trek: Deep Space Nine, and Troi's romantic relationship with Riker is rekindled through the Next Generation films.
+In "All Good Things...," the beginnings of a real-world relationship are briefly explored, though this is abruptly dropped as Worf explores other love interests in Star Trek: Deep Space Nine, and Troi's romantic relationship with Riker is rekindled through the Next Generation films.